DublikuntMux/DMRP/README.md

 - **Try Command**: Gives players a 50% chance to succeed in a specified action.
 This can be used for various role-playing scenarios.
 - **Reload Command**: Reloads the plugin's configuration files, allowing changes to take effect without restarting the server.
 - **Support for PlaceholderAPI**: If installed, DMRP can use placeholders to customize messages further.
-- **Support for MiniMasages**: If installed, DMRP can use MiniMasages format to customize messages further.
+- **Support for MiniMassages**: DMRP can use MiniMassages format to customize messages further.

 ## Installation